neoascetic/status.githack.com/README.md

 ## Configuration

 - `status.cfg`: List of services to monitor.
 Each line: `<id> <url> [curl options]`
-- `log.csv`: Automatically updated log of checks (do not edit manually).
+- `log.csv`: Automatically updated log of checks (stored in the `log` branch, do not edit manually).

 ## Who is it for?
 - Indie hackers, open-source maintainers, small teams, and anyone who wants a simple, transparent status page without SaaS lock-in.